 Key 2: produce what you would want to consume

 Solving problems is one thing, but you also need to keep a focus on creating products you would want to consume.
 This is the best way to understand your target market and really get what’s working and what’s not.
-The general public is an endlessly shifting, conglomerate mass of fickle little souls.
-If you’re constantly trying to please it, you’re at risk of ending up lost.

 This is why Colly and Riccardo chose to design their snacks to meet a variety of dietary needs.
-With something to cater for everyone from vegans and raw foodists to paleo gym freaks, they’re giving others the options they wanted to see in the supermarket aisles.
+With something to cater for everyone from vegans and raw foodists to paleo gym junkies, they’re giving others the options they wanted to see in the supermarket aisles.

 “My diet and my family’s diet mainly consists of organic produce.
 We believe food should be as untouched as possible and, to be honest, there was never a moment when we thought to not make each ingredient organic.”

 As an IBS sufferer, Colly knows the struggle of trying to find foods that meet your dietary restrictions and has been gluten-free before it was the trendy thing to do.
 She says she couldn’t imagine selling a product to the public that she wouldn’t be keen to eat herself.

 Key 3: don’t be afraid to start small

 The Soma Organics journey started with two people and a food processor.
 In their first nine months, they were already stocked in gourmet grocers, health food stores, and cafes.
 Within the first year, supermarket giant, Woolworth’s, had given them shelf-space.
 You can now find Soma Bites in more than 500 retailers across Australia.
 And, if you’re ever food shopping in Dubai or Singapore, you might run across them there too.